HabibatTheAnalyst/8-Week-SQL-Challenge/README.md

 In this repository, each case-study folder contains the following files;

  - A readme file explaining the case study, problem statement, and datasets used
- - Case study files which contains SQL queries answering the respective challenge questions
+ - Markdown case study files which contains SQL queries answering the respective challenge questions
  - Files containing SQL sripts

 # Challenge case studies